CellProfiler/CellProfiler-Analyst/README.txt

   or by numbers.
 This setting can be found in the "View" menu.
 * Regular expressions may now be used in defining columns that the classifier will ignore in classifier_ignore_substrings in properties files.
-* Classifier now automatically ignores non-numeric columns in your per_object table, as well as the table ID (if present), image ID, and object ID columns.
+* Classifier now automatically ignores non-numeric columns in your per-object table, as well as the table ID (if present), image ID, and object ID columns.
 * When scoring, you may now choose to score a subset of your experiement by selecting a filter defined in your properties file.
-* Areas can now be summed when scoring along with object counts by specifying which column of your per_object table should be used for areas in the properties file field "area_scoring_column".
+* Areas can now be summed when scoring along with object counts by specifying which column of your per-object table should be used for areas in the properties file field "area_scoring_column".
 * Thumbnails are now loaded in the background, so you can fetch thumbnails, find rules, load a training set, open images, and score an experiment all at